 Laptops with USB-C ports are now almost ubiquitous, as the world moves away from slower USB-A ports to this faster, more versatile connection standard.
 Some laptops only have USB-C connections—which means a USB-C hub is essential if you want to connect a wired USB-A mouse or keyboard, or an older wired printer.
 Of course, it’s also a handy way to add an HDMI connection, an SD card reader, or simply more USB ports for storage.

 Fortunately, there are so many USB-C hubs available with various combinations of legacy I/O that finding one to meet your particular needs is as easy as ordering off a menu.
 Black Friday makes things even cheaper.
 We’ve divided our picks into two categories: basic and full-featured, the latter denoting hubs that offer greater extensibility, including the ability to charge phones.
 The only problem?
 Some hubs come and go as manufacturers replace and/or update them.

 Fortunately, USB-C hubs are cheap and interchangeable.
 Expect to pay about $20 for the “basic” category of hubs that combine USB-A ports and SD card slots and little more.
 The more advanced full-featured options can run up to $70 or so, depending upon which ports are included.
 Paying $50 for an advanced hub is pretty standard, though.
 For whatever reason, the shelf life of a USB-C hub is short!
 If one of our listings is sold out, there may be an “upgraded” replacement available.
 Don’t worry too much about brand name, either,

 You shouldn’t have to think too hard about a basic USB-C hub.
-Look for a good price, consider whether you want to pay a little extra for something like ethernet, and try to find products with a good warranty for added peace of mind.
+Look for a good price, consider whether you want to pay a little extra for something like Ethernet, and try to find products with a good warranty for added peace of mind.
 Avoid any hubs that connect directly to the port rather than using a cord, as they can block other ports.
 Also look for longer cords, for easier placement of the hub.
 You won’t need to worry about software drivers, although a warranty is always a good idea.

 Our picks for the best basic USB-C hubs have changed as of May 2021.
 The Aukey USB-C hub that we previously recommended has either been discontinued or has gone out of stock.
 We’ve replaced it with the Lention C15.